wessenstam/secretserver/docs/module1/module1.md

     ![](images/lab-A-005.png)

 09. On the next screen we need to configure the database connection.
-As the SQL server is installed on the same machine, in the Server name or IP field enter: **SSPM\\SQLEXPRESS** in the database name field, enter: **secretsserver**
+As the SQL server is installed on the same machine, in the Server name or IP field enter: **SSPM\\SQLEXPRESS** in the database name field, enter: **secretserver**

 10. On the same screen we now need to configure the authentication option that will be used to connect to the database.
 Although we can use SQL authentication or Windows authentication here, Delinea recommend using Windows authentication.
 Select the **Windows Authentication using service account** radio button and click **Next**